NathanVanson/NathanVanson/README.md

 I am a bachelor student in computer science at the university of Geneva (UNIGE).
 In spite of the immense laziness that I possess, I try at least to learn and to improve myself (lol) in the programming languages

-🌱 I’m currently learning Python, C, Matlab and soon Java (for the 2nd semester)
+🌱 I’m currently learning Python, and soon Java (for the 2nd semester)

-### Current Programming Language 💻

-- Python 🐍
-- C 🇨
-- Swift (wtf is that ?!) 🐤
-- MatLab 🧮

 ### Activities 📋